kouragita/myjamii-store/README.md

 ### Cart.jsx

-The Cart component is designed to display the shopping cart's contents, calculate the total price of the items, and provide options to remove
+The Cart component is designed to display the shopping cart's contents, calculate the total price of the items, and provide options to remove items or proceed to checkout.

 *Purpose*:

-- Display the shopping cart's contents
+- Display the shopping cart's contents.
-- Calculate the total price of items
+- Calculate the total price of items.
-- Provide options to remove items or proceed to checkout
+- Provide options to remove items or proceed to checkout.

 *Logic and Functionality*:

 - Props
 - Total Calculation
 - Render Logic